jlegewie/SublimePeek/readme.md

 * Linux: `~/.config/sublime-text-2/Packages/`
 * Windows: `%APPDATA%/Sublime Text 2/Packages/`

+## Required Software on Linux and Windows
+On OS X the plugin uses native Quick Look feature through qlmanage command so that no additional software or configuration is required.
+On Linux and Windows, you need to install additional software.

+### Linux
+Note: Linux support is preliminary and untested.
+Please let me know if it works or if it doesn't!!

+On Linux the user must install Gloobus, which is a preview software.
+On Ubuntu you can do this by running the following commands in terminal:

+    sudo add-apt-repository ppa:gloobus-dev/gloobus-preview
+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt-get install gloobus-preview

+For other distributions and versions the installation might be different.

+### Windows
+On Windows you must install [maComfort](http://rafaelklaus.com/macomfort/) version 1.5 or later.
+If maComfort is not installed in `C:\Program Files\maComfort\` or `C:\Program Files (x86)\maComfort\`, you have to set the option `custom_executable` to the correct location.
+The option should take this form (just replace the first element in the list): `["C:\\Program Files\\maComfort\\maComfort.exe", "-ql"]`

+## Support for Different Languages

 ### Python and Ruby
 The python help files are generated on the fly using `pydoc` for Python and `ri` for Ruby so that both languages should work right away.